mrjones-plip/Cattrotar/readme.md

 to the same WiFi as your Chromecast.
 If your Chromecast is on a different network, but you can get to it by IP, the config supports IPs instead of Chromecast names.
-It also assumes you're using the `pi` default user with a home directory of `/home/pi` and that you have both [pip3](https://pip.pypa.io/en/stable/installing/) and optionally [virtualenv](https://virtualenv.pypa.io/en/stable/) installed:
+It also assumes you're using the `pi` default user with a home directory of `/home/pi` and that you have [python3](https://www.python.org/downloads/), [pip3](https://pip.pypa.io/en/stable/installing/) and optionally [virtualenv](https://virtualenv.pypa.io/en/stable/) installed: